Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 39 - Deploying to the ICP Live Blockchain/39.01 What are Cycles and the ICP Token/README.md

 Therefore, when deploying to the live network, exercise caution.
 Different computational actions incur varying costs, with creating a canister being the most expensive operation.

 For example, on July 26, 2021, deploying a canister cost about 0.1 terra cycles.
 Current costs may be higher.
 To avoid premature depletion, watch tutorial videos carefully before performing deployment actions to conserve cycles effectively.

+## Next Steps

+With this understanding, we are ready to return to our project and deploy it to the live Internet Computer network.
+This deployment will utilize the knowledge of cycles and ICP tokens to maintain our canisters and applications online.

+For all of this and more, see you in the next lesson.

+## Key Takeaways

+- Cycles are the computational resource units required to deploy and run applications on the live Internet Computer network.
+- ICP tokens are tradable tokens that can be converted into cycles to power canisters on the Internet Computer.
+- ICP tokens can be obtained by purchasing on exchanges, participating in the Network Nervous System, receiving grants from the Dfinity Foundation, or running data centers.
+- The Dfinity Foundation provides a free Cycles Faucet for developers with GitHub accounts over 90 days old to start deploying applications.
+- Deploying canisters consumes cycles, and careful management is necessary to avoid running out and needing to purchase more ICP tokens.